 A hardware audit is a planned activity of locating and identifying hardware equipment in a company to examine or investigate their adequacy.
 This process involves measuring the hardware’s compliance with the business’ procedures and assessing its effectiveness according to the business.
 It covers all hardware, for example computers, monitors, servers, routers, etc, analysing how they are fit for their specific purpose.

-What exactly is a hardware audit?
-It is a planned activity of locating and identifying hardware equipment to examine or investigate adequacy and compliance with the procedures and implementation effectiveness established by the business performing the audit.
-Performed by qualified personnel, the audit culminates in the tagging of all hardware equipment and serial numbers, and a record of this data in Excel documents.
-The information can also go into a master asset database for reference and future auditing activity.
+Performed by qualified personnel, the audit culminates in the tagging of all hardware equipment and serial numbers.
+The key data is then recorded and kept in Excel documents.
+Additionally, the hardware information can go into a master asset database for reference and future auditing activity.

-A hardware audit is an essential component of any company’s asset management, which needs to be performed correctly and on a scheduled basis to maximize value from assets and deliver the best returns to stakeholders.
+Undoubtedly, hardware auditing is an essential component of any company’s asset management.
+When performed correctly and on a scheduled basis, audits can help maximize value from assets and deliver the best returns to stakeholders.
 For instance, by replacing slow or end-of-support equipment, you can save time and hassle early on.

 Hardware audits offer operational and economic benefits

 On the operational side, an inventory audit offers an informed and nuanced view into whether or how new projects can be executed.
 An assessment of your existing IT infrastructure is necessary to plan new initiatives and understand how everything is connected, when it was put into service and when it is due for retirement.

 Asset lifecycle management and change management can start by inventorying hardware and setting a periodic audit to determine if the inventory needs adjustment.
 With this process in place, change management can occur every three to four years.
 After all, you cannot manage what you don’t know you have in your hardware inventory!